The Bankrate promise

 What to do if a used car you want is part of a recall

 If your desired used car is part of a recall, don’t give up on it.
-Repairs shouldn’t cost the seller or buyer any money because the manufacturer covers recall fixes.
+Repairs shouldn’t cost the seller or buyer any money because the manufacturer covers safety recall fixes.
+Let’s walk through the steps to navigate your used car recall.

 Get the car’s VIN if you don’t already have it